ExpressionEngine/ExpressionEngine-User-Guide/docs/development/database-access.md

 -->

 # Accessing the Database
 You may often want to query or update your database from within your add-on.
-This can be done using the [Model Service](development/services/model.md) or you can also execute SQL statements by using the legacy [Database Driver](development/legacy/database/index.md).
+This can be done using the [Model Service](development/services/model.md) or you can execute SQL statements by using the  [Database Driver](development/legacy/database/index.md) and its [Active Record](https://docs.expressionengine.com/latest/development/legacy/database/active-record.html) class.

-TIP: The Model Service is much cleaner than the legacy Database Driver.
-However, it also has limitations on what it can do compared to the Database Driver.
+Each approach has its own strengths, and you can use either depending on the specific needs of your code.

 Let's use a real example to show how you might access data using both methods: